officecowboy/cracked-wisdom-api/README.md

 ## Description

-This REST API contains a [MondoDB](https://www.mongodb.com/) model with almost 4,000 quotes from [Brainy Quote](https://www.brainyquote.com/), categorized by four tags: alone, computer, future, and techology.
+This REST API contains two [MondoDB](https://www.mongodb.com/) models:
+1) 1,000 quotes from [Brainy Quote](https://www.brainyquote.com/), categorized by four tags: alone, computer, future, and techology.
+2) 300 images of cracked phone screens submitted for repair.

+You can experience it at the [Information Arcade](https://informationarcade.com/cracked-wisdom/).

 ## Instructions for local manipulation